Navigation

 Speaking Out

-Speaking Out is a new film jointly commissioned by SCT and the Southbank Centre which seeks to provide inspiration and encouragement to people who have opinions and ideas to communicate - and we need to hear - but perhaps lack the confidence or experience to express publicly.
+Speaking Out is a fifteen minute film jointly commissioned by SCT and the Southbank Centre which seeks to provide inspiration and encouragement to people who have opinions and ideas to communicate.

 "Freedom of expression is the cornerstone of democratic life.
 It is by the free exchange of ideas among citizens about how they should live together and how they should be governed that we create and sustain the democratic society.
 So the rights to free association and expression are scarcely less important than the right to live in peace and free from want."

-Václav Havel, playwright, former President of the Czech Republic & Patron of Speakers’ Corner Trust
+Václav Havel, playwright, former President of the Czech Republic, Founding Patron of Speakers’ Corner Trust